AntonioVitoMastromarino/EmpirBayes/README.md

 >>
 >>- protocol: Given $n\_{rd},n\_{gd},n\_{nt}, \varepsilon\_{rd},\varepsilon\_{rd}$ and a tollerance, repeatedly calls the method \_\_call\_\_ adjusting them at each iteration.
 It never stops until the stopping condition is satisfied and has no maximum number of iterations, so a limit has to be set as optional argument in the condition.
 >
->## Inferring the gradient and the Hessian: naiveb.linear
+>## Inferring the gradient and the Hessian: empirbayes.linear
 >
 >If only the gradient of $\phi$ is available, then the Hessian can be inferred as
 >